LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/README.md

 ## Wait, the code doesn't match the paper?

 Yep.
-The paper was based on earlier results — and, well, **conference page limits are brutal**.
-So we had to cut a lot of the juicy details.
-What you see here is a more refined version.
-Consider this the “director’s cut.”
+In fact, this repository is an improved research version — with brand-new data, better-performing programs, and, of course, **more sense of humour**.
+The original paper was based on earlier results — and, well, **conference page limits are brutal**, plus **some of the data is confidential**.
+So, a lot of juicy details had to be left on the cutting room floor.
+What you see here is the “director’s cut” — a more refined, fleshed-out version.

+Funny story: I didn’t even realize neural network results could be kept consistent and reproducible using random seed control until the first peer review of another one of our projects.
+Before that, I was a complete noob in CS & AI and had no clue what a random seed even meant.
+That little revelation is actually how the DRQI repo was born.

 ---